zeiss-microscopy/BSConv/README.md

 ![Demo GIF](demo.gif)

 **Please note that the code provided here is work-in-progress.
-Therefore, many features are still missing or may change bewteen versions.**
+Therefore, many features are still missing or may change between versions.**

 Requirements
 ------------